- About Us

 • Fostering preservation and stewardship of historic buildings and sites;

-• Providing and encouraging others to provide interpretative and educational programs and services about local heritage; and
+• Providing and encouraging others to provide interpretive and educational programs and services about local heritage; and

 • Implementing, within Montgomery County, the provisions of the State of Maryland Heritage Areas Authority.